Kumar-Amitesh/CryptoPulse2.0/Readme.md

   * **Retry Logic:** Using `axios-retry`, failed requests (due to network errors or 429 rate limits) are automatically retried 3 times with exponential backoff.
   * **Circuit Breaker:** Using `opossum`, if the API failure rate exceeds 50%, the circuit "opens" for 30 seconds.
 This stops the worker from hammering the failing API and allows it to recover, preventing cascading failures.

+### Microservice Security

+Internal communication between the API Gateway and downstream services (like the Data Service) is secured using a **Shared Secret** mechanism.
+The Gateway injects a custom header `X-User-Secret` (validated against `USER_SECRET_KEY`) into proxied requests.
+This ensures that downstream services reject direct external requests that bypass the Gateway.

 ### Rate Limiting (Demonstrated by Load Test)